TanvirRashidDon/hello-cluster/README.md

 # What to expect?
 1. Test the server as a linux service
-2. Test load balancing with containerization
+2. Test load balancing using nginx
 3. Test with docker compose